 Texting and social media can cloud the ability to recognize how the person on the other end feels.
 Remind your child that with only words, you can't see facial expressions or hear the tone of their voice.
 Caution them to slow down in their reactivity to written communications and recognize they're not getting the full picture of that communication.
 And vice versa, ensure your child knows that when they send written communications to others, they should be cognizant that the person on the other end can't see their non-verbal cues.

 Holidays can be a great time to work in creative ways to develop empathy in kids.
 You can include your child in present shopping for a sibling or friend to introduce them to that joy of giving when they see someone open a gift they were part of picking out.

-Parents can also encourage their child to "get ready for Santa" by going through their current belongings and filling a box of toys they're no longer interested in.
+Parents can also encourage their child to get ready for gift giving season by going through their current belongings and filling a box of toys they're no longer interested in.
 Take them with you to donate the box to kids in need and have a conversation about why there are kids who don't have the same things they have.